hyperledger/fabric/docs/source/error-handling.rst

 General Overview
 ----------------
-The Fabric error handling framework can be found in the Fabric repository under **common/errors**.
+The Hyperledger Fabric error handling framework can be found in the source repository under **common/errors**.
 It defines a new type of error, CallStackError, to use in place of the standard error type provided by Go.

 A CallStackError consists of the following: